The Challenge: Building scalable partnerships to accelerate education, literacy and skills development.

 The Lead2030 Challenge for SDG17 supported by Deloitte aimed to identify and grow a multi-stakeholder joint venture that mobilises and shares knowledge, expertise, technology and/or financial resources, to improve education, literacy and/or skills development.

 Bradley Heslop, WSV

 By combining frugal innovation with a collaborative business approach, WSV has developed a network model that empowers rural people to address their own issues.
 They support the foundations of community education, health, and economy whilst making rural development investment worthy.

 Through this model, entrepreneurs will generate earn incomes up to 4.5x the community average.
 WSV works with communities, NGOs, universities, and other entities to develop solutions to development challenges.
-A sustainable micro-business model is then built around them to sustain and organically grow the impact.
+A sustainable micro-business model is then built around them to organically sustain and grow the impact.
 Once proven, WSV packages them into a “Business in a Box”, which receive investment from NGOs (master franchisees) on a social franchise to implement in communities they work with.